A Payment Term is an agreement between the buyer and selling on how much money will be paid in what time.

-You can save your business' payment terms on ERPNext and include it in all documents in the sales/purchase cycle and ERPNext will make all the proper general ledger entries accordingly.
+For example, 50% payment on shipping and 50% on delivery.
+You can save your business's payment terms on ERPNext and include it in all documents in the sales/purchase cycle.
+ERPNext will make all the proper general ledger entries accordingly.

-You can attach Payment Terms to the following documents:
+You can use Payment Terms in the following documents:

 - Sales Invoice